It's My Party (tour): Merchandise

 On May 30, 2019, it was announced that Guess would serve as the official merchandise partner for the It's My Party tour.
 The company had previously collaborated with Lopez during their spring 2018 campaign.
 Dubbed as GUESS x Jennifer Lopez "It's My Party" Tour, the collection consists of a variety of concert T-shirts and a denim jacket that features a "colorful J.Lo pop art graphic on the back".
 Select pieces of the collection will be available at select Guess locations in the United States and Canada, as well as on the company's website, starting on June 7, 2019.
 The full collection will be available for sale at each show during the duration of the tour.

 Commercial performance

-According to The Times of Israel, Lopez's concert at Hayarkon Park in Tel Aviv on August 1, 2019 drew an audience of around 57,000.
+According to The Times of Israel, Lopez's concert at Yarkon Park in Tel Aviv on August 1, 2019 drew an audience of around 57,000.

-According to Touring Data, It's My Party Tour grossed $54.5 million with 31 reported shows.
-Overall, the tour had a total gross of $68,387,824 million and 505,380 in attendance in 37 shows.

 Awards and nominations

 Set list

 This set list is representative of the show on June 7, 2019, in Inglewood, California.
 It may not represent every show.